uqlibrary/technology-training/R/Installation.md

-# RStudio short intro
+# R Installation instructuctions

-The UQ Library Centre for Digital Scholarship (CDS) is offering free RStudio intro hands on session.
+The UQ Library Centre for Digital Scholarship (CDS) is offering free R sessions.
-We recommend that you bring your own laptop and have R and RStudio installed, however the software is also available on the CDS computers.

-Please note that places are limited.
-Only register if you:

-    *Would like to learn about RStudio options and settings *Want to learn how to organise an R project
-    *Can commit to attend the entire session
+CDS provides software training and consultation sessions to students and staff.
+Our aim is to equip the UQ community with digital tools to perform data analysis and management in a clear and reproducible way.

-If you have R specific questions you are welcome to book a time for consultation via email - cds@library.uq.edu.au or p.martinez@uq.edu.au.
+If you have R specific questions you are welcome to book a time for consultation via email - cds@library.uq.edu.au or p.martinez at uq.edu.au.
 Other training can be planned after consultation with CDS staff.

-# Welcome to the RStudio intro hands-on session

-The Centre for Digital Scholarship (CDS), at the University of Queensland library, provides software training and consultation sessions to students and staff.
-Our aim is to equip the UQ community with digital tools to perform data analysis and management in a clear and reproducible way.

-## Introduction
+## Set up instructions

-This is a short hands-on workshop for beginners, hence **we will assume no prior knowledge about R**.

 Participants are encouraged to **bring and use their own laptops with the software already installed** and **working internet connection**, to ensure that you can continue using what you learn once you leave the workshop.
-However, if you need, you can use one of the Library computers in the training room.
+However, if you need, you can use one of the University computers in the training room.

-If you have any questions about these instructions you are welcome to contact us via email - p.martinez@uq.edu.au.

-## Workshop setup instructions
+** Install R and RStudio **

 For the workshop we will use RStudio.
 RStudio is a nice interface to use the programming language R. To use RStudio, you need to install both R and RStudio.